 Managerial Bullying

-I had another experience with another company.
-They wanted to save money on their finite element analysis by sending the task to India.
-Upon review of this analysis, a company employee stated that the analysis was of poor quality and needed to be redone.
-This man’s supervisor insisted the employee change the evaluation and accept the analysis as is.
-The employee refused and ended up leaving the company.
+I had a different experience with another firm.
+They wanted to save money on FEA by outsourcing it.
+After reviewing the analysis, an employee noted its poor quality and said it needed to be redone.
+His supervisor insisted he accept the analysis as is.
+The employee refused and then departed from the company.

 Inexperienced Analyst